 The task of the second step of the test was to compare the performance results with the performance of a common Web Service call.
 For that purpose we conducted the same test, but this time the Web Service was not running on a mobile device but on a common server, while the Web Service client was running on a mobile device - again in the four different network settings.
-The results of these tests are shown in Fig. 7.
+The results of these tests are shown in Figure 7.
 As demonstrated, the results are better from both perspectives - the overall performance and the standard deviation in the different network settings.
-A common Web Service call, if the Web Service provider and the mobile Web Service consumer are connected to the same WiFi network, has an average round-trip duration of M = 61.16ms (SD = 301.36ms).
-When the Web Service client was connected to a different (still WiFi) network the average performance was M = 156.71ms (SD = 15.24ms).
+A common Web Service call, if the Web Service provider and the mobile Web Service consumer are connected to the same Wi-Fi network, has an average round-trip duration of M = 61.16ms (SD = 301.36ms).
+When the Web Service client was connected to a different (still Wi-Fi) network the average performance was M = 156.71 ms (SD = 15.24ms).

-Figure 6: Results for the usual Web Service calls in the different network constellations
+Figure 7.
+Results for the usual Web Service requests in the different network scenarios.

 Here, again, the values for the Web Service client connected to a mobile network are somewhat lower.
-In the case of the UMTS network, the average service call showed a performance of M = 528.55ms (SD = 273.34ms), and the results for the GPRS based network even worse with an average for each of the service calls of M = 1299.10ms (SD = 658.75ms).
+In the case of the UMTS network, the average service call showed a performance of M = 528.55 ms (SD = 273.34ms), and the results for the GPRS based network were even worse with an average for each of the service calls of M = 1299.10 ms (SD = 658.75ms).

 The next step was to compare the different results.
-The major goal of this comparison was to get an idea of how good the performance of the presented approach for mobile Web Service calls is, in comparison to common Web Service calls.
-Therefore, we calculated the difference in the average performance of a single Web Service call in the different scenarios first, and as a second step calculated the percentage of the performance difference in the different scenarios.
+The major goal of this comparison was to get an idea of how good the performance of the presented approach for mobile Web Service requests is, in comparison to common Web Service requests.
+Therefore, we calculated the difference in the average performance of a single Web Service call in the different scenarios first, and as a second step we calculated the percentage of the performance difference in the different scenarios.
 The results are shown in Table 1.

-TABLE 1: COMPARISON OF THE COMMON WEB SERVICE CALLS AND THE MOBILE WEB SERVICE CALLS IN THE DIFFERENT NETWORK SCENARIOS
+TABLE 1: COMPARISON OF THE COMMON WEB SERVICE REQUESTS AND THE MOBILE WEB SERVICE REQUESTS IN THE DIFFERENT NETWORK SCENARIOS